Manuscript accepted on : 07 November 2017

 Cells (5 x 104) were seeded in 12 well culture plates and allowed to attach overnight under complete culture medium.
 The groups were labeled as CM-PS (control) and CM-PS-N-BSANP.
 Further, the complete culture medium was replaced in respective groups with CM and osteogenic medium (DMEM-LG containing 10% FBS, 1% antibiotic-antimycotic solution, 100µg/ml ascorbic acid, 20nM dexamethasone and 20mM β-glycerophosphate) in equal volumes with a change of media every day.
 To determine the cytotoxicity and osteogenic potential of CM the following assays were performed.

 The cytotoxicity of the CM was evaluated by MTT assay.3,6 On day 3, the cells were rinsed with sterile DPBS followed by MTT solution (0.5mg/ml in DPBS) was added and then incubated for four hours to form formazan crystals.
 After incubation, the formazan crystals were solubilized with an appropriate volume of DMSO and read at 590nm using UV-Vis spectrophotometer.

 Von Kossa and Picrosirius Red Staining

-von Kossa staining and picrosirius red staining were done to visualize the calcium deposition and collagen matrix formation respectively.
+von Kossa staining12 and picrosirius red staining13 were done to visualize the calcium deposition and collagen matrix formation respectively.
 On day 12, wells were washed with DPBS and fixed with 10% neutral buffered formalin.

 For von Kossa staining, silver nitrate solution (1%) was added and exposed to ultraviolet light for 45 minutes.
 Further, to stop the reaction 5% sodium thiosulfate solution was added followed by washing with distilled water.
 Calcium deposits stained as black coloured crystals were observed under microscope at 10x magnification.